jacobdensford/jacobdensford.com/fell/creating-a-character.md

 :--|---
 1|Gain nothing and lose d8 XP
 2-3|Gain nothing and lose d4 XP
-4-6|Gain a new class feat or gain a class
+4-7|Increase a skill die or gain a new skill at d4 8-11|Or increase an attribute die
-7-9|Increase a skill's die or gain a new skill at d4 10-12|Gain a feat from a different class or switch classes 13-19|Increase an attribute's die
+12-19|Or gain a new feat
 20|Choose one and reroll

 **Example Character:**

-*Jane is a charming thief with messy hair, windburnt skin, and darting eyes.
+*Jane is a charming cutpurse with messy hair, windburnt skin, and darting eyes.
 She seeks wealth to pay off her family's debts.
-She will never trust again after what happened last time.*
+She will never trust again after what happened last time.
+She plans on stealing from one of her companions.*

 *BOD: d6 -- 6/6 PP (2/2 AP) | INT: d8 -- 8/8 PP | WIL: d4 -- 4/4 PP*

-*Discernment: d8, Ranged: d6, Skullduggery: d4*
+*Skullduggery: d6, Discernment: d8, Persuasion: d4, Ranged: d4*

 *Sneak Attack: Deal double harm when attacking an enemy who is engaged with someone else or who is unaware of your presence*